 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Don't let illness ruin your next adventure in Argentina.
-Check out these easy tips to help you stay healthy and safe.
+Don't let an illness ruin your adventure in Argentina.
+Check out these easy tips to keep you healthy and safe while you travel.